How to identify poisonous plants

 3) Saps and oils

-There are some plants which contain these features that have edible parts to them, like the dandelion for example.
+There are some plants that contain these features that have edible parts to them, like the dandelion for example.
 The yellow flower heads are edible to eat as they are, but the stems contain a white milky sap which apart from not tasting very nice, can make you feel rather ill.

 What to do if you touch a poisonous plant?